Solvency Documentation for Asset Protection Transfers in Florida

 Solvency documentation is the single most important defensive tool in asset protection planning.
 A contemporaneous record showing that the debtor was solvent at the time of a transfer defeats a constructive fraudulent transfer claim outright and undermines the actual fraud theory by negating the inference that the transfer was designed to leave creditors empty-handed.

 Courts evaluate transfers after the fact, sometimes years later.
-The question is always what the debtor’s financial position and intent were at the time of the transfer.
-Documentation created at that moment is far more persuasive than testimony reconstructed during litigation.
+The question is always what the debtor’s financial position and intent were at the moment of the transfer, not what they look like during litigation.
+Documentation created at that moment is far more persuasive than testimony reconstructed during discovery.

 Speak With a Florida Asset Protection Attorney